cogtoolslab/cogtoolslab.github.io/_pages/prospective.md

 ### Prospective PhD Students and Postdocs

-If you are not currently at UCSD but are interested in joining the lab as a PhD student or postdoc, please introduce yourself to Dr. Fan via [email](mailto:jefan@ucsd.edu) .
+If you are not currently at UCSD but are interested in joining the lab as a PhD student or postdoc, please introduce yourself to Dr. Fan via [email](mailto:jefan@ucsd.edu).
 While she cannot guarantee a reply, she will do her best to respond and discuss with you whether the lab might be a good fit.

 If you are a prospective PhD student and following this discussion you continue to be interested in joining the lab, please submit an application to our [PhD program in Psychology](https://psychology.ucsd.edu/graduate-program/index.html).